You are obligated to report to us to ensure you are accountable for the funding you receive and the services you deliver.

 Not all reporting is applicable to all contractual arrangements.
 Your contract will specify your reporting obligations and we can provide further details if needed.

-You complete this report annually to show us how you are spending your grant funding and to certify that the grant funds have been used in accordance with the Grant Deed.
+You complete this report annually to show us how you are spending your grant funding and to certify that the grant funds have been used in accordance with the contract.
 This reporting process is also used to identify any unexpended funds.

 We will provide you with a prepopulated report template each July.
 The report must be signed by your Chair and Treasurer and an auditor’s report needs to be attached.

-Once we have received your report, we will review your income and expenditure to ensure the funds have been acquitted appropriately and if required, request further financial and governance information.
+Once we have received your AGFAR we will review your income and expenditure to ensure the funds have been acquitted appropriately and if required, request further financial and governance information.

 2. Audited financial statements